Jonahss/wyldcard-public/README.md

 - [Examples and Demo code](examples)
 - [napi-rust-drivers](napi-rust-drivers) - The core Rust code which runs the Wyldcard e-paper displays and the javascript native api wrappers which form the SDK
+- [images](images) - Information about images, how to format them, programs for formatting and sending them to the Wyldcard plinth and some sample images to use